Darkiyus/VRC-Path-Finder/README.md

             string vrcPath = VRCPath.Search(); //Stores the VRC location in the string "vrcpath". string vrcModPath = vrcPath + "\\Mods"; //Add the modfolder to the string, so that we end up with the modfolder.

-            WebClient webClient = new WebClient(); Create a WebClient instance. webClient.DownloadFile("https://cdnb.artstation.com/p/assets/images/images/000/115/039/large/tom-edwards-the-grim-reaper-by-tomedwardsconcepts.jpg", vrcModPath + "\\Reaper.jpg" ); // Pulls a reaper image from the Internet and saves it to the VRC Mod Folder as "Reaper.jpg"
+            WebClient webClient = new WebClient(); //Create a WebClient instance. webClient.DownloadFile("https://cdnb.artstation.com/p/assets/images/images/000/115/039/large/tom-edwards-the-grim-reaper-by-tomedwardsconcepts.jpg", vrcModPath + "\\Reaper.jpg" ); // Pulls a reaper image from the Internet and saves it to the VRC Mod Folder as "Reaper.jpg"

         }